tomlinsonk/graph-based-discrete-choice/README.md

-# Graph-based Methods for Discrete Choice
+# Code for: Graph-based Methods for Discrete Choice
 This repository accompanies the paper:
 > Graph-based Methods for Discrete Choice.</br>
 > Kiran Tomlinson and Austin R. Benson.</br>